meromeofbacca/TfL-Cycling-Data-Insights/README.md

 ![](images/Cyclists_at_Hyde_Park.jpg)

 ## Overview
-The Active Travel Counts Programme by Transport for London (TfL) compiles historical and ongoing data on cycling, e-scooters, and pedestrian counts in London since 2014.
+The Active Travel Counts Programme by Transport for London (TFL) compiles historical and ongoing data on cycling, e-scooters, and pedestrian counts in London since 2014.
 Initially focused on monitoring cycling volumes, the programme expanded in 2022 to include counts of e-scooters and pedestrians, providing a comprehensive dataset for analysis and visualization.

-The goal of this project is to build an end to end data pipeline to ingest, store, transform and visually analyze Transport for London (TfL) cycling data.
-The pipeline will source its data from the TfL cycling data page (https://cycling.data.tfl.gov.uk/), ingest it using Mage and then export it to a data lake in Google Cloud Storage.
+The goal of this project is to build an end to end data pipeline to ingest, store, transform and visually analyze Transport for London (TFL) cycling data.
+The pipeline will source its data from the TFL cycling data page (https://cycling.data.tfl.gov.uk/), ingest it using Mage and then export it to a data lake in Google Cloud Storage.
 The data will be transported to Google BigQuery where transformations and table joins will be performed in dbt and loaded back into BigQuery.
 Data visualization will then take place in a dashboard in Looker Studio.

 ## Objective/Problem
 The data will be analyzed to observe cycling patterns in London over time, and generate insights on the effect of COVID on cyclings counts.
 Data on the most dense cycling areas in London will be revealed as well as the most popular months to cycle in London.
 This data can be used to help a cyclist decide when to take bike rides and where, and if they would rather avoid other cyclists or ride with them.